Yellowstone National Park

 Mammoth Hot Springs

-The Mammoth Hot Springs volcanic heat source remains somewhat of a mystery.
-Scientists have proposed two sources: the giant magma chamber underlying the Yellowstone Caldera or a more minor heat source closer to Mammoth.
+The volcanic heat source at Mammoth Hot Springs remains somewhat of a mystery.
+Scientists have proposed two sources: the giant magma chamber underlying the Yellowstone Caldera or a minor heat source closer to Mammoth.

-At Mammoth, a network of fractures and fissures form the plumbing system that allows hot water from underground to reach the surface.
-The water comes from rain and snow falling on the surrounding mountains and seeping deep into the earth where it is heated.
+At Mammoth, a network of fractures and fissures forms the plumbing system that allows hot water from underground to reach the surface.
+The water comes from rain and snow falling on the surrounding mountains and seeping deep into the earth, where it is heated.
 In addition, small earthquakes may keep the plumbing open.

-Feel free to email us any suggestions, comments, or corrections that you feel need to webmaster@northeast-truckcampers.org.
+Feel free to email us any suggestions, comments, or corrections you’d like to send to webmaster@northeast-truckcampers.org.
 Any advice would be greatly appreciated.